Lalage Bown: Biography

-The daughter, eldest of four children, of Dorothy Ethel Watson and Arthur Mervyn Bown, an Indian Civil Servant who worked in Burma (now Myanmar), she was born in Croydon, south London, on 23 May 1927, and later grew up in Shropshire at Woolstaston.
+The eldest of the four children of Dorothy Ethel Watson and Arthur Mervyn Bown, an Indian Civil Servant who worked in Burma (now Myanmar), Lalage Bown was born in Croydon, south London, on 23 May 1927, and she grew up in Shropshire at Woolstaston.
 She was educated at Wycombe Abbey School and at Cheltenham Ladies' College, and went on to earn a bachelor's degree in modern history and a MA from the University of Oxford where she studied at Somerville College.
 Bown also took post-graduate studies in adult education and economic development.

 Career

-In 1974 she became a Commonwealth Visiting Professor at the University of Edinburgh and then went to Ghana, where she taught at the University College of the Gold Coast in Ghana.
+In 1974, Bown became a Commonwealth Visiting Professor at the University of Edinburgh and then went to Ghana, where she taught at the University College of the Gold Coast in Ghana.
 Later she taught at Makerere University College in Uganda, the University of Ibadan and Ahmadu Bello University in Nigeria, the University of Zambia and the University of Lagos.
 She played an important role in establishing adult education and literacy programmes in the UK and in Africa.
 She was the founding secretary of the African Adult Education Association and of the Nigerian National Council for Adult Education (NNCAE) Bown was the first organizing secretary of the International Congress of Africanists.
 In 1973, she published Two Centuries of African English, which became an important resource for African universities.

 Bown returned to the United Kingdom in 1981 and became head of the Department of Adult and Continuing Education at the University of Glasgow.
-After retirement she settled in Shrewsbury.
+After retirement she settled in Shrewsbury, where she was an active Rotarian.

-Bown died on 17 December 2021, aged 94, at the Royal Shrewsbury Hospital after a fall at home.
+Bown died on 17 December 2021, aged 94, at the Royal Shrewsbury Hospital, having had a fall at home.
 Her funeral took place at Emstrey Crematorium, Shrewsbury, on 28 January 2022.
 Her ashes were scattered in the churchyard at Woolstaston.